talon-one/TalonOne.cs/docs/IntegrationApi.md

             // config.AddApiKeyPrefix("Authorization", "Bearer");

             var apiInstance = new IntegrationApi(config);
-            var integrationId = integrationId_example;  // string | The custom identifier for this profile, must be unique within the account. var profile = true;  // bool? | optional flag to decide if you would like customer profile information in the response (optional) var referrals = true;  // bool? | optional flag to decide if you would like referral information in the response (optional) var coupons = true;  // bool? | optional flag to decide if you would like coupon information in the response (optional) var loyalty = true;  // bool? | optional flag to decide if you would like loyalty information in the response (optional) var giveaways = true;  // bool? | optional flag to decide if you would like giveaways information in the response (optional)
+            var integrationId = integrationId_example;  // string | The custom identifier for this profile, must be unique within the account.
+To get the `integrationId` of the profile from a `sessionId`, use the [Update customer session](/integration-api/#operation/updateCustomerSessionV2). var profile = true;  // bool? | Set to `true` to include customer profile information in the response. (optional) var referrals = true;  // bool? | Set to `true` to include referral information in the response. (optional) var coupons = true;  // bool? | Set to `true` to include coupon information in the response. (optional) var loyalty = true;  // bool? | Set to `true` to include loyalty information in the response. (optional) var giveaways = true;  // bool? | Set to `true` to include giveaways information in the response. (optional)

             try
             {
-                // List all data associated with a specific customer profile CustomerInventory result = apiInstance.GetCustomerInventory(integrationId, profile, referrals, coupons, loyalty, giveaways);
+                // List data associated with a specific customer profile CustomerInventory result = apiInstance.GetCustomerInventory(integrationId, profile, referrals, coupons, loyalty, giveaways);
                 Debug.WriteLine(result);
             }